 Beth Graham’s daughter’s luggage is pilfered, but it’s not clear who is responsible — the TSA or her airline.

-The Transportation Security Administration can’t stop talking about its new Pre-Check program, which offers air travelers preferred screening status if they submit to a background check.
+The TSA can’t stop talking about its new Pre-Check program, it offers air travelers preferred screening status.